FaresChiboub/mern-delivery-app/Readme.md

 # 🍽️ MERN Stack Delivery App

-Welcome to our MERN stack delivery app, where culinary convenience meets indulgence.
+Welcome to the MERN stack delivery app, where culinary convenience meets indulgence.
 Seamlessly blending MongoDB, Express.js, React.js, and Node.js, our app revolutionizes food delivery, offering a delightful experience from browsing to delivery.

 ## 🚀 Features